 Google is your best friend.
 They have millions and millions of pages.
 They know what they want.
 You want to turn that knowledge into sales.

-A great product, a helpful team, and a compelling story are your best assets.
+Your best assets are a great product, a helpful team, and a compelling story.
 Put all three into a simple plan, and Google will take care of the rest.
 Below are the ten most common things that fail to meet the primary goals of a business plan.

 Let me be clear about this.
 Linking has nothing to do with affiliate marketing.
 A verified link is still a link.
 You can put in a shitty webpage, and people will click on it.